fischerpowell/asset-manager/README.md

 &ensp; b.
 Change auth_type to "ldap"
 &ensp; c.
 Change Flask secret key to a secure string.
 &ensp; d.
 Configure LDAP settings with your own server specifications.

+### 5. Moving Forward
+&ensp; a.
+A postgres user with SELECT, INSERT, UPDATE, DELETE on database tables should be created and used for all app functions.
+&ensp; b.
+Before populating the database, inventory form dropdown options should be added by logging in as an admin and navigating to the "Dropdowns" Panel.